-Our 8 seat training contract is very unique and means our trainees move every three months at the firm.
-You have the flexibility of requesting where you move to for each seat move which includes staying the same seat you’re already in or moving back to a seat you’ve been in before if you wish to.
-The core seats during your training contract are Dispute Resolution, Corporate and Finance.
+Our eight-seat training contract is unique.
+Trainees move every three months at Freshfields and you can request where you go for each seat move (which includes staying at the seat you’re already in or moving back to a seat you’ve been in) .
+The core seats during your training contract are dispute resolution, corporate and finance.

 Which departments will I sit in during my training contract?

-During your training contract you will have three core seats which are dispute resolution, corporate and finance.
-You are able to request which sub-teams within these department you wish to sit in and you will move seats every three months.
-Other departments you can choose throughout your training contract are tax, ACT, people and reward and IP/IT.
+During your training contract you will have three core seats, which are dispute resolution, corporate and finance.
+You can request which sub-teams within these department you wish to sit in and you will move seats every three months.
+Other departments you can choose throughout your training contract are: tax; antitrust, competition and trade; people and reward; and IP/IT.

 What training will I receive?